Playchoice's ultimate activity book collection Download activity book

 The Kidwill set in particular is more fun for that, but almost every set on this list has more material to build with.

-That was clearly not the approach of Le Toy Van.
+That was clearly not Le Toy Van's approach.
 Just very sturdy toys for the construction worker who wants to repair things in and around the house.

 Best fantasy game